 Cost Synergies (Usually 70% of total):

-• Eliminating duplicate functions (G&A savings)
+• Eliminating duplicate functions (G&A — general and administrative — savings)

 • Procurement leverage on common suppliers